parceh/parceh.github.io/_pages/about-cv.md

 - **Academic research** on diverse topics such as employment dynamics, the economic consequences of infancy-related decisions, and the nature versus nurture determinants of health and economic outcomes.

 Also, I'm proficient in software for data analysis such as Stata, R, and Python.
-FYI: I'm fluent in English and Spanish.
+FYI: I'm fluent in English and Spanish, and I've struggled with my beginner German for many years.